 D38 COVID-19 Safe In-person Instruction and Protocols

-D38 has operated in an in-person mode throughout the 2021-2022 school year, continuing its safe and in-person operations from the 2020-2021 school year.
+D38 has operated in an in-person mode since the 2021-2022 school year.
 We continue to monitor trends and work in partnership with El Paso County Public Health to serve our students in the best way possible.
 Please see our plan and protocols to remain in-person below.

 Physical Distancing, Cohorting, Cleaning

 We will not enforce any physical distancing or cohorting measures, but we encourage our staff, students and visitors to maintain respectful and appropriate physical distance.
 We will continue to encourage impactful personal hygiene practices, such as frequent hand-washing and sanitizing while we resume our traditional schedule of cleaning and sanitizing our buildings and campuses.